Bobby Fischer Teaches Chess

 Bobby Fischer Teaches Chess is a chess puzzle book written by Bobby Fischer and co-authored by Stuart Margulies and Donn Mosenfelder, originally published in 1966.
-It is one of the best-selling chess books of all time, with over one million copies sold.
+It is one of the best-selling chess books of all time with over one million copies sold.

 Overview

 The book is intended for beginners and uses a programmed learning approach, permitting readers to go back and retry each question if they give a wrong answer.
-Unusually for a modern chess book, it requires no knowledge of chess notation, using only diagrams with arrows and verbal descriptions of chess moves such as "rook-takes-pawn-check".
-The book begins with an explanation of the rules of chess.
+Unusually for a modern chess book, it requires no knowledge of chess notation, using only diagrams with arrows and descriptions such as "rook-takes-pawn-check".
 The puzzles focus largely on finding checkmate; combinations involving back rank mates are particularly emphasized.

+The book begins with an explanation of the rules of chess, followed by six chapters: